 custom stained Western Red Cedar Shingles we provided look on her home (p.s. we love

 customer photos!).
 I adore the sweet style she created on her porch with the vintage day bed and loads of pillows.
 She lives close to the ocean, so the simple addition of some “beachy” accessories completes this outdoor space perfectly.
 Note how the color palette of accessories complements the shingles, which we custom coated with a semi-transparent stain called Water Lily.
 So inviting!

 One of the most defining elements to any home is the exterior siding.
-With so many choices of materials to choose from, it can be difficult to make a decision.
+With so many choices of materials to choose from, it can be challenging to make a decision.
 However, nothing can compare with the real warmth and beauty that natural wood provides.
-It is readily available, easy to work with and is one of the most Eco-Friendly building products available; and with proper care and maintenance, will provide many years of service.
+It is readily available, easy to work with, and is one of the most Eco-Friendly building products available; and with proper care and maintenance, it will provide many years of service.

 Following are a few of the most popular styles of wood siding that are available in Western Red Cedar, Alaskan Yellow Cedar or most any other durable hard or softwood.
 Some are readily available, especially in Western Red Cedar, while others would need to be milled, which is one of our specialties.

-To save you money and precious time on the job site, we can arrange to have your siding package pre-stained with a factory flood coat of most any solid, semi-sold or transparent stain of your choice.
-If you prefer to add color to your exterior siding with paint, pre-priming can be done on most any siding package.
-By having your priming or pre-stain performed at the factory, all four sides of your siding will receive an nice even coat in a temperature controlled environment, free of dirt and debris.
+To save you money and precious time on the job site, we can arrange to have your siding package pre-stained with a factory flood coat of most any solid, semi-solid or transparent stain of your choice.
+If you prefer to add color to your exterior siding with paint, pre-priming can be done on almost any siding package.
+By having your priming or pre-stain performed at the factory, all four sides of your siding will receive a nice even coat in a temperature-controlled environment, free of dirt and debris.

 BEVELED (also commonly referred to as Clapboard) SIDING